Genetically modified crops: Methods

 Genetically engineered crops have genes added or removed using genetic engineering techniques, originally including gene guns, electroporation, microinjection and agrobacterium.
 More recently, CRISPR and TALEN offered much more precise and convenient editing techniques.

 Gene guns (also known as biolistics) "shoot" (direct high energy particles or radiations against) target genes into plant cells.
 It is the most common method.
 DNA is bound to tiny particles of gold or tungsten which are subsequently shot into plant tissue or single plant cells under high pressure.
 The accelerated particles penetrate both the cell wall and membranes.
 The DNA separates from the metal and is integrated into plant DNA inside the nucleus.
 This method has been applied successfully for many cultivated crops, especially monocots like wheat or maize, for which transformation using Agrobacterium tumefaciens has been less successful.
 The major disadvantage of this procedure is that serious damage can be done to the cellular tissue.

 Agrobacterium tumefaciens-mediated transformation is another common technique.
 Agrobacteria are natural plant parasites.
 Their natural ability to transfer genes provides another engineering method.
 To create a suitable environment for themselves, these Agrobacteria insert their genes into plant hosts, resulting in a proliferation of modified plant cells near the soil level (crown gall).
 The genetic information for tumor growth is encoded on a mobile, circular DNA fragment (plasmid).
 When Agrobacterium infects a plant, it transfers this T-DNA to a random site in the plant genome.
 When used in genetic engineering the bacterial T-DNA is removed from the bacterial plasmid and replaced with the desired foreign gene.
 The bacterium is a vector, enabling transportation of foreign genes into plants.
 This method works especially well for dicotyledonous plants like potatoes, tomatoes, and tobacco.
 Agrobacteria infection is less successful in crops like wheat and maize.

 Electroporation is used when the plant tissue does not contain cell walls.
-In this technique, "DNA enters the plant cells through miniature pores which are temporarily caused by electric pulses."
+In this technique, small pores are temporarily created in plant cells by electric pulses, and DNA is then introduced through these small pores.

-Microinjection is used to directly inject foreign DNA into cells.
+Microinjection is used to directly introduce DNA into a cell nucleus.

 Plant scientists, backed by results of modern comprehensive profiling of crop composition, point out that crops modified using GM techniques are less likely to have unintended changes than are conventionally bred crops.

 In research tobacco and Arabidopsis thaliana are the most frequently modified plants, due to well-developed transformation methods, easy propagation and well studied genomes.
 They serve as model organisms for other plant species.

 Introducing new genes into plants requires a promoter specific to the area where the gene is to be expressed.
 For instance, to express a gene only in rice grains and not in leaves, an endosperm-specific promoter is used.
 The codons of the gene must be optimized for the organism due to codon usage bias.